stashgg/stash-unity/Assets/Stash.Popup/README.md

 # Stash.Popup

 Unity plugin for integrating Stash Pay checkout flows using native WebViews on iOS and Android.
-The plugin also provides SFSafariViewController and Chrome Custom Tabs mode.
+The plugin also provides SFSafariViewController and Chrome Custom Tabs mode as a fallback or alternative flow.

 ## Requirements